“Mission trips are an invitation from God that says, Make yourself available, and watch what I can do in and with your life.”

 Dwayne McRee never imagined he would go overseas.
 He was more content riding his Harley Davidson Ultra Classic motorcycle along the Mississippi highways.
 "I had never been in an airport, much less on an airplane.
 I never had a desire to [fly] anywhere," says the 47-year old.

-But that desire changed when Dwayne was chosen to be a representative on a trip to Mali with the The JESUS Film Project®, a ministry of Campus Crusade for Christ.
+But that desire changed when Dwayne was chosen to be a representative on a trip to Mali with Jesus Film Project, a ministry of Cru.
 The leadership of the Christian Motorcyclists Association, an organization of bikers committed to telling people about Jesus, handpicked Dwayne for his dedicated service.

 He applied for his passport, got all of the necessary shots and braved the 14-hour plane trip to western Africa.